• Home

 • Health Blogs

-Depression is a mental illness that is increasingly common, but many people are not aware that it requires treatment from a psychiatrist.
-It is often misunderstood as "overthinking" and is often dismissed with comforting words like "don't think too much."
-However, such approaches do not significantly improve the patient's depressive mood.
+Depression is an increasingly common mental illness, but many people are unaware that it requires professional treatment from a psychiatrist.
+It is often misunderstood as mere "overthinking" and dismissed with comforting phrases like "don't think too much".
+However, such responses do little to alleviate the depressive state and may leave the person feeling even more isolated.

 For further information or Booking..

-The symptoms of depression can be triggered by various factors, such as stress or pressure in life, including illness, loss, disappointment, failed exams, heartbreak, infidelity, and many others.
-However, it is also possible for individuals to develop depression without any apparent psychological impact.
-Due to the intensity of depressive symptoms, which can lead to changes in brain chemistry (neurotransmitters), individuals experiencing such symptoms should seek treatment, primarily focusing on the use of antidepressant medication.
+Depression can be triggered by various factors, including stress and life pressures such as illness, loss, disappointment, failed exams, heartbreak, infidelity, and more.
+However, it is also possible for individuals to develop depression without any apparent external trigger.
+Due to the intensity of depressive symptoms, which can lead to changes in brain chemistry (neurotransmitters), individuals experiencing these symptoms should seek treatment, primarily focusing on antidepressant medication.

-Depression is not simply a result of “difficulty adjusting” to stress because if that were the case, the depressive state would gradually diminish over time.
-The type of depression that warrants consideration is when someone experiences continuous symptoms for more than two weeks, leading to impairments in functioning, including relationships with others.
-This is when we should think about “depression” and seek medical attention, as there are various ways to assess the symptoms:
+Depression is not merely a result of “difficulty adjusting” to stress.
+If that were the case, the depressive state would gradually diminish over time.
+When someone experiences continuous symptoms for more than two weeks, leading to impaired functioning in daily life and relationships, it becomes important to consider a diagnosis of “depression” and seek medical attention.
+Symptoms can be assessed as follows:

-• Lack of cheerfulness, joylessness, loss of interest
+• Lack of joy, loss of interest in activities

-• Negative outlook, inability to see positive aspects in oneself
+• Negative thinking, inability to see positive qualities in oneself

 • Thoughts of self-harm or not wanting to continue living